zer0sh0t/zer0sh0t.github.io/_experience/ss.md

 COBRA, short for Crater Observing Bio-inspired Rolling Articulator, is a snake-like robot designed to emulate the movement of serpentine creatures.
 Engineered to navigate challenging terrains like craters, where traditional robots often struggle, COBRA features 11 joints and 12 links, enabling intricate and versatile movements.
 With 6 yawing and 5 pitching joints, it offers a wide range of orientations, making it ideal for various robotic applications.
 Specifically designed to explore hard-to-navigate lunar craters suspected of containing frozen water, COBRA could significantly contribute to identifying these deposits, paving the way for future lunar colonization.

-I led the development and maintenance of simulation software for COBRA, an advanced morpho-functional snake robot.
+I led the development and maintenance of simulation software for COBRA.
 Our team successfully secured $1 million in funding from NASA to support lunar surface exploration initiatives and earned top spot at the 2022 NASA BIG Idea Challenge, receiving the prestigious Artemis Award.

 <div class="row mt-3">
     {% include video.liquid path="assets/video/sidewinding.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=false %}